GFDRR/community-mapping/source/includes/posts/_02-project-design-preparation.md

 A service for OSM known as Field Papers enables mappers to print out a piece of paper that displays either an existing OSM map, satellite imagery, or a combination of both.
 The mappers take the Field Papers into the field, draw on them, write notes, and add features to the map—an example of which is shown in figure 2.8.
 Later, the papers can be scanned back into the computer and automatically geo-referenced to their correct locations on the globe.
 It is then a simple process of digitizing the hand-drawn notes.

 This process can be used for building up the base map, as well as for the daily mapping activities of a project.
-Each day, mappers will print out Field Papers of small areas, which surveyors can use to sketch buildings and areas using the correctly located roads as a reference.1 Figures 2.8 and 2.9 show examples using Field Papers “atlas maps.”
+Each day, mappers will print out Field Papers of small areas, which surveyors can use to sketch buildings and areas using the correctly located roads as a reference.

-Last, you can use mobile applications to collect OpenStreetMap data.
-Although applications have been developed to map using mobile devices, none of them provides all of the editing features of desktop software.
-Mobile applications are best at mapping points of interest.2

-1- Creating rough sketches of building shapes and their locations is not very precise, and often mappers wonder whether this is a problem.
+Figures 2.8 and 2.9 show examples using Field Papers “atlas maps.”
+Creating rough sketches of building shapes and their locations is not very precise, and often mappers wonder whether this is a problem.
 Ideally, building shapes will be more accurate, but such accuracy is difficult without imagery to use as a reference.
 If this mapping methodology is used, it is not a major  problem.
 More important than precise building size and location is the topology—which helps to ensure that the buildings are placed correctly in relation to each other and in relation to the (accurately positioned) roads.

-2- For a list of Android editing applications, see http://wiki.openstreetmap.org/wiki/Android#OpenStreetMap_editing_features.
+Last, you can use mobile applications to collect OpenStreetMap data.
+Although applications have been developed to map using mobile devices, none of them provides all of the editing features of desktop software.
+Mobile applications are best at mapping points of interest.
+For a list of Android editing applications, see http://wiki.openstreetmap.org/wiki/Android#OpenStreetMap_editing_features.